-The next experiment, at the table, was with a dish This I placed on the chair, and requested of flour, Jim to make in it the imprint of his right-hand.
-In two or three minutes, a slender, delicate hand, as unlike Jim's as could be, came out, and, after hovering over the flour a few seconds, retired again.
-In five minutes it reappeared, and settled deep in the flour, leaving a perfect imprint of itself in the soft, snowy bed.
-The flour fell from the hand; but it did not dissolve, as I had seen it at the cabinet.
-I then procured another plate of flour, by request; and, this time, Jim "put his hand in it" like an old stager.
-The matrix left was half as large again as the first ; and this experiment closed the table entertainment.
-After first closely inspecting Mrs. Hollis's hand, to discover any flour-dust there might be upon it, but in vain, I requested her to place her hand in the imprints, which she did, and had, in the first, room enough to receive two hands the size of her own; and in the second, enough and to spare.
+The next experiment, at the table, was with a dish This I placed on the chair, and requested Jim to make in it the imprint of his right-hand. two or three minutes, a slender, delicate hand, as unlike Jim's as could be, came out, and, after hovering over the flour a few seconds, retired again. minutes it reappeared, and settled deep in the flour, leaving a perfect imprint of itself in the soft, snowy bed.
+The flour fell from the hand; but it did not dissolve, as I had seen it at the cabinet. procured another plate of flour, by request; and, this time, Jim "put his hand in it" like an old stager.
+The matrix left was half as large again as the first; and this experiment closed the table entertainment.
+After first closely inspecting Mrs. Hollis's hand, to discover any flour-dust there might be upon it, but in vain.
+I requested her to place her hand in the imprints, which she did, and in the first there was room enough to receive two hands the size of her own; and in the second, enough and to spare.
 The imprint which she subsequently made of her hand, in flour, was smaller, and entirely different in structure.

-On the 17th of April, CAPTAIN EDWARD AIR and JUDGE BERRY, of Newport, Ky., had a daylight sitting at the table, when the hands came out and handled pocket-books, knives, a match-safe, knotted and untied handkerchiefs, and did a number of other strange things, literally under their noses.
-These gentlemen were slightly perplexed at what they saw.
+On the 17th of April, Captain Edward Air and Judge Berry, of Newport, Ky, had a daylight sitting at the table, when the hands came out and handled pocket-books, knives, a match-safe, knotted and untied handkerchiefs, and did a number of other strange things, literally under their noses.
+These gentlemen were slightly perplexed by what they saw.

 Another half-hour was spent at the table, in the twilight of the evening of April 17th.
-I procured a paper of fine needles, containing twenty-five in number, "No 5, Royal Grooveless Sharps," and placed it, with an unbroken No. 14 spool of cotton-cord, on the chair.
+I procured a paper of fine needles, containing twenty-five in number, "No 5, Royal Grooveless Sharps," and placed it, with an unbroken No. 80 spool of cotton-thread, on the chair.
 I said, "Can you see to thread a needle, in the dark, under the table?"